1st Academy Awards: Overview

+Members of the Academy of Motion Picture Arts and Sciences (AMPAS) in 1929.
+Janet Gaynor (center) holds her statuette for Best Actress.

 The winners were announced three months before the ceremony.
 The recipients included: Emil Jannings, the inaugural award recipient for Best Actor (The Way of All Flesh and The Last Command); Janet Gaynor for Best Actress (7th Heaven, Street Angel, and Sunrise: A Song of Two Humans); Frank Borzage for Best Director, Drama (7th Heaven); Lewis Milestone for Best Director, Comedy (Two Arabian Knights); and Wings for Best Picture (which was the most expensive film produced up to that time).

 Two Special Award were also presented, to Charles Chaplin and Warner Bros.
 Chaplin, who was nominated multiple times for the 1928 film The Circus (Best Actor, Best Writer, and Best Director, Comedy), was instead honored for his overall contribution to the industry, while Warner Bros. was awarded for pioneering talking pictures with The Jazz Singer (1927).

 Three categories were eliminated for subsequent presentations: Best Engineering Effects, Best Title Writing, and Best Unique and Artistic Quality of Production.
 The major film studios received the majority of awards: Fox Film Corporation, Metro-Goldwyn-Mayer, Paramount Pictures, Radio-Keith-Orpheum, and Warner Bros.

 Winners and nominees

 Awards

 At the 1st Academy Awards (1927–1928), the nomination process allowed candidates to be nominated and awarded for a single film, multiple films, or without reference to any specific film.

 Nominees were announced on February 2, 1929.
-Winners are listed first, in boldface, and indicated with an asterisk.
+Winners are listed first, in boldface.